RosettaDrone/DJI-Android-VideoStreamDecodingSample/README.md

 This code will replace all video code in RosettaDrone once extensively tested.

-To enable RTP streaming, change the IP and port in the source code and press the "custom decoder" button.
+## How To Test RTP Streaming

+* Change the destination host and port in `app/src/main/java/com/dji/videostreamdecodingsample/media/DJIVideoStreamDecoder.java` in `initRosetta()`
+* Set the `com.dji.sdk.API_KEY` in `app/src/main/AndroidManifest.xml`
+* Build and run the app
+* Press the "custom decoder" button
+* To receive the stream, on the destination host, run the command:
+`gst-launch-1.0 udpsrc port=5600 caps="application/x-rtp, media=video, clock-rate=90000, encoding-name=H264" ! rtph264depay ! avdec_h264 ! videoconvert ! autovideosink`
+* Please report your results commenting here: https://github.com/The1only/rosettadrone/issues/131

 Based on https://github.com/DJI-Mobile-SDK-Tutorials/Android-VideoStreamDecodingSample but updated frequently.